 a.
 If the accessory dwelling unit is attached to a single-family dwelling or visible from any public sidewalk or right-of-way, the accessory dwelling unit shall use similar exterior siding materials, colors, window types, door and window trims, roofing materials, and roof pitch as the single-family dwelling.

 b.
-The entrance to the accessory dwelling unit shall face the interior of the lot unless the accessory dwelling unit is directly accessible from an alley or a public street.
+If the accessory dwelling unit is directly accessible from an alley or a public street, the entrance to the accessory dwelling unit shall face the alley or public street.
+Otherwise, the entrance shall be located at least 10 feet from any property line.

 c.
 For accessory dwelling units attached to the single-family dwelling unit, new entrances and exits are allowed on the side and rear of the structures only.